jilt/wake/docs/compilation.md

 ## Via IR

-The compiler can can generate bytecode by converting the sources to Yul first (`Solidity -> Yul -> EVM bytecode`) instead of the traditional `Solidity -> EVM bytecode` approach.
+The compiler can generate bytecode by converting the sources to Yul first (`Solidity -> Yul -> EVM bytecode`) instead of the traditional `Solidity -> EVM bytecode` approach.
 See the [Solidity documentation]() for more information.

 By default, the `via_IR` config option is left unset, which leaves the decision to the compiler.